XRefresh

 - install XRefresh Addon (you don't need this step if you are going to use XRefresh with IE only).

-- download Windows Monitor and go through installation process.
+- download Windows Monitor and go through the installation process.
 It will install XRefresh traybar application and IE plugin.

 Usage